 Wouter has done his PhD at the University of Amsterdam where he investigated how weather shapes the migration of European Honey Buzzards (Pernis apivorus) from thermal to flyway.
 Wouter started in migrant landbird conservation at the Batumi Raptor Count, where he focused mainly on coordination and development of educational tools and projects involving dozens of volunteers, regional students and school children.
 He continues to coordinate migration research in conjunction with capacity-building activities in Batumi, and dreams about heading south with the birds into Africa.
 Through the MLSG, Wouter wants to help facilitate collaborative research that will benefit birds and people across the flyways.

 Rien has done his PhD at the Swiss Ornithological Institute on migration strategies of Hoopoes and Wrynecks to investigate effects of breeding on migration and vice versa within the annual cycle.
 Currently, he is working as a consultant and freelance researcher in the field of Animal Movement Ecology.
 Besides his professional affiliation with birds and bird migration in particular, he loves to be out in the field and has been involved in several fieldwork projects across Europe and Africa.
 For the MLSG he is in charge of the money and tries to keep the website up to date.

-Lykke is a PhD student at the Center for Macroecology, Evolution and Climate, University of Copenhagen investigating spatiotemporal patterns of songbird migration within and across migration systems.
+Lykke is a Postdoctoral Researcher at the Center for Macroecology, Evolution and Climate, University of Copenhagen investigating spatiotemporal patterns of songbird migration within and across migration systems.
 Lykke and Dayo manage MLSG communications, which includes the social media (Facebook and Twitter) as well as the design and production of outreach materials.

 Dayo holds a postdoc position at the Percy Fitzpatrick Institute of African Ornithology at the University of Cape Town, studying movement patterns of intracontinental migratory landbirds in subSaharan Africa.
 Lykke and Dayo manage MLSG communications, which includes the MLSG's social media presence (Facebook and Twitter) as well as the design and production of outreach materials.